michael-franke/lasting-spp/README.md

-**website under construction**

 # General information

-The Priority Area (German: Schwerpunktprogramm) "Robust Assessment & Safe Applicability of Language Modeling: Foundations for a New Field of Language Science & Technology" (SPP 2556) aims to advance our understanding of language technology, in particular language modeling, for safer use, especially in applications in the (computational / cognitive) language sciences.
+The Priority Area (German: Schwerpunktprogramm) "Robust Assessment & Safe Applicability of Language Modeling: Foundations for a New Field of Language Science & Technology" (acronym: LaSTing; SPP 2556) aims to advance our understanding of language technology, in particular language modeling, for safer use, especially in applications in the (computational / cognitive) language sciences.

 Currently, a call for project proposals is open.
 We encourage interested scholars to consult the project description below and to consider applying.
-Please reach out if you have questions.

 General information about the funding scheme is [here](https://www.dfg.de/en/research-funding/funding-opportunities/programmes/coordinated-programmes/priority-programmes).

 The official call for proposals from the DFG for LaSTing is [here](https://www.dfg.de/en/news/news-topics/announcements-proposals/2025/ifr-25-32).

-## Time line for first funding phase:
+## Timeline for first funding phase:

 - deadline for project proposals Sep 30 2025
 - official decisions on accepted projects ~ March 2026